Aggregations in Power BI Desktop (Preview)

 Consider the following model, which is from a single data source.
 Let’s say all the tables are using DirectQuery to start with.
 The Sales fact table contains billions of rows.
 Setting the storage mode of Sales to Import for caching would consume considerable memory and management overhead.

 Let's assume that the following dimension tables are the most commonly used for the queries with high business value.
 They're the tables that can filter Sales Agg using one-to-many (or many-to-one) relationships.
-Other relationship types such as many-to-many or multi-source are not considered for aggregations.

 - Product Subcategory